naphteine/gokay.works/README.md

 # gokay.works

-This repository contains all the code for my [gokay.works](personal website).
+This repository contains all the code for my (gokay.works)[personal website].